-The second through the fifth centuries saw an increasing rejection of premillennialism.
+The second through the fifth centuries saw an increasing rejection of Premillennialism.
 There were many reasons for this.
-In the eastern churches, Greek philosophy, Mysticism, and Gnosticism all had an impact on biblical interpretation.
-For a brief period some eastern churches even removed the book of Revelation from their canon in an effort to eliminate premillennialism.
-Meanwhile, in the western churches premillennialism remained the dominate position well into the fifth century.
-In the West the decline of premillennialism can be traced to the influence of Augustine (A.D.
+In the Eastern Church, Greek philosophy, Mysticism, and Gnosticism all had an impact on biblical interpretation.
+For a brief period the Eastern Church even removed the book of Revelation from their canon in an effort to eliminate Premillennialism.
+Meanwhile, in the Western Church Premillennialism remained the dominate position well into the fifth century.
+In the West the decline of Premillennialism can be traced to the influence of Augustine (A.D.
 354-430).
-Augustine lived through a transitional period in church history.
-Previously Rome had persecuted the church, but by Augustine’s time it had developed a patron relationship.
-It must have seemed to Augustine that the church was being manifested as the kingdom of God on earth, though in a spiritual (mystical) sense.
+Augustine lived through a transitional period in Church history.
+Previously Rome had persecuted the Church, but by Augustine’s time it had developed a patron relationship.
+It must have seemed to Augustine that the Church was being manifested as the kingdom of God on earth, though in a spiritual or mystical sense.
 Such a view was propelled along by the influence of Neo-Platonism, which viewed the physical world as an inferior realm, and realized eschatology, which was promoted largely by Gnostics and other Christian sects.
 Also, there was a need for a view of the kingdom that did not exacerbate existing anti-Christian sentiment among the Romans.
 In Augustine’s day Rome’s decline was being attributed by many to its rejection of the traditional Roman gods and the state’s adoption of Christianity.
 Of course, this was a two-way street, for no doubt Christians also wondered why Rome, having adopted Christianity, had fallen into such a state of decline.
 Augustine’s work, City of God, addressed these issues.
-Premillennialism could only have added fuel to this fire, since premillennialism views the Gentile nations as being subjugated to the rule of a Jewish Messiah reigning from a restored and ascendant Israel—a nation the Romans had destroyed because of its rebellion against the Empire.
-Augustine’s adoption of amillennialism probably saved the church’s relationship with Rome, but at the high cost of biblical truth.
+Premillennialism could only have added fuel to this fire, since Premillennialism views the Gentile nations as being subjugated to the rule of a Jewish Messiah reigning from a restored and ascendant Israel—a nation the Romans had destroyed because of its rebellion against the Empire.
+Augustine’s adoption of Amillennialism probably saved the Church’s relationship with Rome, but at the high cost of biblical truth.

 At the time of the reformation the amillennialism of the Roman Catholic Church, with some modifications, was simply carried over into the reformed churches.
 However, the intellectual and scientific revolution that followed opened the door to question Augustine’s view.
-This not only afforded the opportunity for the re-emergence of premillennialism (Joseph Mede, 1586-1638, seems to be the first post-reformation scholar to embrace premillennialism), but also an opportunity for the emergence of what today is referred to as “postmillennialism.”
+This not only afforded the opportunity for the re-emergence of Premillennialism (Joseph Mede, 1586-1638, seems to be the first post-reformation scholar to embrace Premillennialism), but also an opportunity for the emergence of what today is referred to as “modern Postmillennialism.”

 Dispensationalism and Covenant Theology as Views of Redemptive History